JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="FindText"></a>FindText

-Searches up to *Count* characters for the text given by bstr.
+Searches up to *Count* characters for the text given by *cbs*.
 The starting position and direction are also specified by *Count*, and the matching criteria are given by *Flags*.

 ```
 FUNCTION CTextRange2.FindText (BYREF cbs AS CBSTR, BYVAL Count AS LONG, BYVAL Flags AS LONG) AS LONG